acc15/lf/README.md

 - `lf add <paths>` - assigns synchronization mode to specified paths
 - `lf rm <paths>` - completed removed file-tree from index

+## Configuration file

+Config file describes directories and location of index and state files.
+Default config file location varies depending on platform.

+* Linux - `~/.config/lf/lf.conf`
+* Windows - `%LOCALAPPDATA%\lf\lf.conf`)
+* Mac OS - `~/Library/Preferences/lf/lf.conf`

+### Example

+    # Mirror (sync) name
+    [home]

+    # Path to local directory
+    local=/home/user

+    # Path to remote directory
+    remote=/mnt/router/sync

+    # Path to state file (relative to local directory), defaults to 'lf.state'
+    # Also, any absolute path can be gived
+    #state=lf.state

+    # Path to index file (relative to remote directory), defaults to 'lf.index'
+    # Any absolute path can be gived, but it's required that any other host can access this file
+    #index=lf.index

+    # Config file may contain as many syncs as required
+    # [other]
+    # local=/local
+    # remote=/remote

 ## Sync algorithm